 Ironic and comic, this film moves us by the beauty of its landscapes, its poetry and above all its subtle tenderness.

-Taking leave of their families, three actresses embark on a national tour of Aristophanes' Lysistrata.
+Taking leave of their families, three actors embark on a national tour of Aristophanes' Lysistrata.
 The play – a Greek comedy about women taking matters into their own hands to end a war – is received as a nice night out at the theatre.
-However, when the actresses realise that the play might not be a comedy after all, the battle between genders spills offstage, and they are each forced to combat oppressive forces in their own personal lives.
+However, when the actors realise that the play might not be a comedy after all, the battle between genders spills offstage, and they are each forced to combat oppressive forces in their own personal lives.

 Mai Zetterling rounded out the sixties with what was her most audaciously feminist work to date.
 Upon its release, the film received less-than-favourable reviews from mostly male film critics.
 A critic for the New York Times once qualified his review as being two-parts sexism and one-part film criticism.